Home

 The “time” it takes to conduct an appraisal is difficult to predict.
 However, if the collector has been a serious one, the material will be well organized as to country, time frame, topic, etc. This will greatly simplify the effort by the appraiser.

 It is helpful to sort any loose stamps & covers by country, and within each country by used and unused condition.
 This will save the appraiser time and thus save you on the appraisal fee.
 Modern unused postage (after 1950) should be separated into scraps (partial sheets, singles, etc.) and sheets according to denomination and the face value in each category should be totaled.
-Please note: Because these stamps are so plentiful and are of no value to commercial users (who wants to lick 10 or more stamps to make up a 44ct rate?), dealers are now paying only 65% of face for these stamps.
+Please note: Because these stamps are so plentiful and are of no value to commercial users (who wants to lick 10 or more stamps to make up a 49+ct rate?), dealers are now paying only 50% of face for these stamps.

 Spellman Museum